HaiKamDesu/BBCF2-Kokonoe-Bible-Project/README.md

    - `sectionColumn` tells the page which column assigns each combo to a section.
 If a row references a new section name, the page will create that section automatically using default formatting.
    - `tableType` controls which table definition the generated columns inherit from (see `combo-table-definitions.json`).

 Any column header that matches a column defined in the chosen table definition will reuse its formatting and filtering.
-Headers that do not match fall back to a default text column, so you can add new columns in the sheet without editing the page.
+Headers that do not match fall back to a default text column, so you can add new columns without editing the page configuration.
+If you still prefer a remote CSV (e.g., Google Sheets), you can set `csvUrl` to that export URL; same-origin files are now used by default.